bulletmark/mpr/README.md

 You can not define shortcuts/macros with mpr, although all the standard macros within mpremote are available in mpr.

+The `mip` command in mpremote currently only offers an `install` sub-command but `mpr` also offers a `list` sub-command which fetches all package descriptions from micropython.org and then prints their names, versions, and descriptions.

 There are some undocumented features in mpremote which have been added to mpr as they are discovered.